-Emergency Run In emergency run the soft starter continues to run until the motor.
+EMERGENCY RUN In emergency run the soft starter continues to run until emergency run.

-15C for details).

-Closing the circuit across C53, C54 activates emergency run.
-Opening the circuit ends emergency run and the MVS stops ignoring the soft stop mode set in parameter 2H.
+Closing the circuit across C53, C54 activates

+Opening the circuit ends emergency run and the MVS

+stops the motor.

-Emergency Stop The MVS can be commanded to emergency stop the motor, allows the motor to coast to stop.
+EMERGENCY STOP The MVS can be commanded to emergency stop the motor, ignoring the soft stop mode set in parameter starter allows the motor to coast to stop.